RADAR-base/radar-output-restructure/README.md

 # Restructure Kafka connector output files

 Data streamed by a Kafka Connector will be converted to a RADAR-base oriented output directory, by organizing it by project, user and collection date.
 It supports data written by [RADAR S3 sink connector](https://github.com/RADAR-base/RADAR-S3-Connector) is streamed to files based on topic name only.
 This package transforms that output to a local directory structure as follows: `projectId/userId/topic/date_hour.csv`.
 The date and hour are extracted from the `time` field of each record, and is formatted in UTC time.
-This package is included in the [RADAR-Docker](https://github.com/RADAR-base/RADAR-Docker) repository, in the `dcompose/radar-cp-hadoop-stack/bin/hdfs-restructure` script.

 ## Upgrade instructions